mishunika/MassDamperSpring-Simulator/README.md

 # Operational research
 ###### student gr.
 FAF-111: Mihai Iachimovschi

-# Topic: Simulation of a Mass-Damper-Spring Simulator
+# Topic: Simulation of a Mass-Damper-Spring System
 ## Intro

 The purpose of this laboratory work is to simulate a damped harmonic simulator.
 The main problem was to represent mathematically the problem.